-With the passage of the Intermodal Surface Transportation Efficiency Act in 1991 and its successors, the 1998 Transportation Equity Act for the 21st Century (TEA 21), and SAFETEA-LU, nationwide transportation funding appeared to stabilize.
-However, federal transportation bills must be reauthorized by Congress to provide a predictable source of federal funding for projects and all federal funding is subject to the annual budget process and congressional appropriations.
-For some years after SAFETEA-LU expired Congress kept extending the Bill without updating priorities for spending or grant allocation formulas.
+Federal transportation bills must be reauthorized by Congress to provide a predictable source of federal funding for projects and all federal funding is subject to the annual budget process and congressional appropriations.
 On July 6, 2012 President Obama signed into law a new two year transportation authorization, entitled Moving Ahead for Progress in the 21st Century (MAP-21).
-The first long term highway authorization enacted since 2005, MAP-21 creates a streamlined, performance based and multimodal program to address the challenges facing the U.S. transportation system.
+The first long term highway authorization enacted since 2005, MAP-21 created a streamlined, performance based and multimodal program to address the challenges facing the U.S. transportation system.